 Upholstery tool, crevice tool, dusting brush, Handheld Mini Turbo Brush STB 101, Adjustable Universal Brush SUB 20, Comfort Handle | Mango red | Only available at some vacuum dealers |

-Let us know in the discussions if you come across another variant of this vacuum.
+Let us know in the discussions if you encounter another variant of this vacuum.

-The Miele Complete C3 is a better overall canister vacuum than the Miele Classic C1.
-The Complete C3 has a better performance on all surface types, it's more maneuverable, and it comes with a HEPA filter.
-It also feels better-built and slightly quieter.
+The Miele Complete C3 Alize is a better overall canister vacuum than the Miele Classic C1.
+The Complete C3 performs better on all surface types, is more maneuverable, and comes with a HEPA filter.
+It also feels better built and slightly quieter.
 However, it's a bit heavier than the Classic C1.

-The SEBO Airbelt D4 is better than the Miele Classic C1 for most uses.
-The SEBO is better-built, incurs lower recurring costs, uses much larger dirtbags, and has a significantly longer operating range.
-Its power rocker switch also gives you a more precise level of control in adjusting suction power compared to the Miele's power level presets.
+The SEBO Airbelt D4 Premium is better than the Miele Classic C1 for most uses.
+The SEBO is better built, incurs lower recurring costs, uses much larger dirtbags, and has a significantly longer operating range.
+Its power rocker switch also gives you a more precise level of control in adjusting suction power compared to the Miele vacuum's power level presets.
 Unlike the Miele, the SEBO also features a three-stage filtration system that includes a HEPA filter.
 Conversely, the Miele is smaller, lighter, and more maneuverable.

 The Miele Classic C1 and the Eureka Whirlwind Bagless Canister are similar canister vacuums, but the Miele is better overall.
-The Miele has better performance on low and high-pile carpet, it's more maneuverable, it comes with a couple more tools and brushes, and its dirt compartment is larger.
-It's also significantly better built, and much easier to maintain and store.
-In contrast, the Eureka has virtually no recurring costs, it's bagless, and more portable.
-It also performs a bit better on bare floors.
+The Miele is much more powerful and more maneuverable; it comes with a couple more tools and brushes, and its dirt compartment is larger.
+It's also significantly better built and much easier to maintain and store.
+In contrast, the Eureka has virtually no recurring costs, is bagless, and is more portable.

 The Miele Classic C1 is a more versatile canister vacuum than the BISSELL Zing Bagged Canister.
 The Miele performs considerably better on all surface types, is more maneuverable, and is more sturdily built.
 It also has lower recurring costs and is easier to maintain.
 However, the BISSELL is a little more portable.

 The Miele Classic C1 feels well-built.
-Although it's mostly plastic, it feels sturdy and solid, though not quite to the same extent as the Miele Complete C3.
+Although it's mostly plastic, it feels sturdy and solid, though not quite to the same extent as the Miele Complete C3 Alize.
 The telescopic wand is made from stainless steel, while the bottom of the vacuum head is aluminum.
-The wheels are a rubber-like material that helps it glide smoothly on most surfaces.
+The wheels are made of a rubber-like material that helps it glide smoothly on most surfaces.
 Unfortunately, this variant doesn't have a handle for its wand.

 The Miele Classic C1 is outstandingly easy to maintain, which shows in its design.